intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ### Column Additions and Deletions

+Column additions and deletions you make are retained between logins.
 Refer to [Launching TensorBoard to View Experiments](/docs/user-guide/actions/view_exp_tensorbd.md) for more information.

 ## Launching Kubernetes Dashboard